 How does the Regulatory Review Process Work?

 Sunrise and sunset reviews are COPRRR's primary focus.
 COPRRR staff conduct a comprehensive study and then make recommendations to the Colorado General Assembly.
 COPRRR staff also make recommendations as to whether to continue the programs under review, and can also recommend additional changes to the General Assembly.
 Public input is vital to COPRRRs work and the regulatory reform process.
-Find out more in our Citizen's Guide to Colorado Rulemaking.

 How does Rulemaking Work?

 Every state agency in the Executive Branch must adhere to a rulemaking process once it submits a rule for review.
 As a part of this process, COPRRR notifies interested parties about rulemaking, and offers the opportunity to request a cost-benefit analysis.
-Learn more about How Rulemaking Works.
+Learn more about How Rulemaking Works